oliverhermanni/gleanter/README.md

 Just released for educational purposes.

+A screenshot, what the app should look like is included.
+Might differ from the actual included version.

 The idea
 --------
 With gleanter I wanted to build a webapp that scans your Twitter timeline